Eggless Blueberry Babka Coffee Cake

 • Chinese Five Spice: I use organic Chinese five spice, which is my secret ingredient when I want a warm and cozy spice with so much flavor.
 If you're new to Chinese five spice, there really is no substitute as this spice mix is very unique.
 It is a blend of five spices, the amounts I'm not exactly sure.
 And, different brands can use different spices, but the one I love best uses cinnamon, fennel seed, cloves, star anise, and white pepper.

-• Blueberry Preserves: I use my Homemade Blueberry Preserves, but store bought preserves or jam also works.
+• Blueberry Preserves: I use fresh blueberries and make my Homemade Blueberry Preserves (No Pectin), but store bought preserves or jam also works.
+You can also use frozen blueberries if you're making your own jam, no need to waste delicious juicy blueberries just for jam!

 • Powdered Sugar: I use organic powdered sugar, this is for the sweet donut-like glaze on top.
 This makes a sweet glaze that pairs so incredibly well with the soft and pillowy dough!